Red-necked stint: Behaviour

 Red-necked stints are highly gregarious and will form flocks with other small Calidris waders, such as sharp-tailed sandpipers and curlew sandpipers in their non-breeding areas.

 Breeding

-Their breeding habitat is tundra.
-They nest on the ground and breed from spring to summer.
+The breeding habitat is low altitude tundra usually in dry raised areas.
+The birds have only a low degree of site fidelity.
+The eggs are laid in June.
+The nest is a shallow depression lined with leaves and grass.
+The clutch of 3 or 4 eggs is incubated for 20-22 days by both parents.
+The females leaves soon after the eggs hatch while the male continues to care for the chicks until they fledge at 16-17 days.
+Only a single brood is raised each year.

-Diet
+Food and feeding

 They forage in wet grassland and soft mud, mainly picking up food by sight.
 In their non-breeding habitat they feed on intertidal mudflats and along the muddy margins of freshwater lakes.
 They mainly eat insects and other small invertebrates.